krnsk0/krnsk0.dev/src/data/blog/skyscraper_1.md

 But here we run in to a problem.
 We want to run PoE search inside `constrainAndEnqueue`, the abstraction we wrapped around `Set.prototype.delete()` for our constraint lists.
 But PoE will need to call `constrainAndEnqueue` so that we properly draw out consequences from cells resolved through PoE, which again can put us in the position of "chasing" changes around the board with an increasingly deep call stack-- which will make debugging challenging.

 We need to interrupt this potential runaway chain of function calls by having our PoE functions push work to the queue.
-Right now `poeCellSearch` returns an array of cells to resolve; perhaps we could queue up the indices in this array as well as the values to which they need to be resolved.
-But this is a different _kind of thing_ than what currently lives in `state.queue`, which, right now, is a list of newly-resolved cell indices from which constraints need to be propagated.
+Right now `poeCellSearch` returns an array of cells to resolve; perhaps instead of a return we can push to the queue inside of `poeCellSearch`.
+But, here we'd be enqueueing a different kind of entity than what currently lives in `state.queue`, which right now is a list of newly-resolved cell indices from which constraints need to be propagated.

 That is: `state.queue` is currently used to schedule future _post-cell-mutation_ work; what we're now talking about queueing is _cell mutation_, itself.
-We could create separate queues for these types of work, and empty them out each in sequence in the `while` block in `propagateConstraints`, but in some cases this may lead to queued work being performed in a different than what we might expect, leading again to debugging challenges.
+We could create separate queues for these types of work, and empty them out each in sequence in the `while` block in `propagateConstraints`, but it would make debugging easier if scheduled work executed in the order it was scheduled.

-Let's instead implement something like the [command pattern](https://en.wikipedia.org/wiki/Command_pattern), familiar to you if you've ever used Dan Abramov's Redux.
-We'll use one queue, but pass in objects which tell `propagateConstraints` what kind of work to perform.
-We'll start by renaming `propagateConstraints`, which now does more than this; let's call it `queueProcessor`.
+Instead of enqueueing cell IDs, let's pass the queue objects which tell `propagateConstraints` what kind of work to perform.
+In fact, we should start by renaming `propagateConstraints`, which now does more than this; let's call it `queueProcessor`.

 Next, we'll modify in `constrainAndEnqueue` pass an object into the queue with a `type` property, where previously we'd just passed in a cell index: